pkamenarsky/atea/README.md

 ## Building

+You'll need [Leiningen](https://github.com/technomancy/leiningen), CLojure's build and dependency tool; first you have to make a standalone jar:

     lein deps
 	lein native-deps
 	lein uberjar

+At this point you can just start the jar and it will work.

-At this point you'll need to use Apple's Jar Bundler to create `atea.app` out of the generated standalone jar (this can be automated though, patches welcome).
+If you want a native app, you'll need to use Apple's Jar Bundler to create `atea.app` out of the generated standalone jar (this can be automated though, patches welcome).
 In order to hide the dock icon, edit the `atea.app/Contents/Info.plist` file and add the following key:

     <key>LSUIElement</key>
     <string>1</string>